Smart Office Design Increases Productivity

 Smart Office Design Includes Silk Plants

 A well-designed workspace is more than just visually appealing.
 It will keep employees motivated and actually looking forward to their workday.
 Recent studies have indicated that financial considerations, although important, are not the most critical factors in increasing employee productivity.
 Neither are ping pong tables and free snacks.
 These studies show that a smart office design that allows employees to feel more energized will lead to increased creativity and productivity.
 Having happier, more comfortable employees, equates to a more successful company.

-Here a some modern office design trends that will boost employee productivity and focus and increase overall employee satisfaction with their job.
+Here are some modern office design trends that will boost employee productivity and focus and increase overall employee satisfaction with their job.

 Flexible and Non-Restrictive Spaces

-For the most part, gone are the days of telephone meetings and long distance business trips.
+For the most part, gone are the days of telephone meetings and long-distance business trips.
 Instead, most communication with clients takes place face-to-face over the Internet via video conferencing.
 Office design needs to accommodate this technology.
-But rather then have an employee sit behind a desktop computer to do this, companies are opting for open areas with a projector and a large screen that will allow a group of workers to participate in the conference, all at the same time.
+But rather than have an employee sit behind a desktop computer to do this, companies are opting for open areas with a projector and a large screen that will allow a group of workers to participate in the conference, all at the same time.